User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 What is user retention?

-What is a good user retention rate for an app?
+What is a good user retention rate?

 How does UX design affect user retention?